epics-containers/epics-containers.github.io/docs/tutorials/setup_workstation.md

 **DLS Users**: for this step just use `module load python/3.11`
 :::

-Go ahead and install Python 3.11 or later.
+Go ahead and install Python if it is not already installed, the minimum version you should use is 3.10.
+Virtualbox Appliance users will already have Python 3.10 installed.

 There are instructions for installing Python on all platforms here:
 <https://docs.python-guide.org/starting/installation/>